electron/electron/docs/glossary.md

 ### webview

-`webview` tags are used to embed 'guest' content (such as external web pages) in your Electron app.
+`webview` elements are used to embed 'guest' content (such as external web pages) in your Electron app.
 They are similar to `iframe`s, but differ in that each webview runs in a separate process.
 It doesn't have the same permissions as your web page and all interactions between your app and